ryanhefner/react-prismic/README.md

 #### Options

-* `api: PrismicClient` - Available for the wild ones, the dreamers.
+* `api: PrismicClient` - Available for the wild ones, the dreamers, the mavericks.
 Pass in your own Prismic API interface in the event you need to do some low-level shenanigans.

 * `cache: Cache` - Internally this package uses [`creature-cache`](https://github.com/ryanhefner/creature-cache), but there’s nothing preventing you from using something else, as long as you implement your’s with the same interface.